noseglasses/elf_diff/README.md

 Mass reports require a driver file (yaml syntax) that specifies a list of binaries to compare pair-wise.

-Let"s assume you have two pairs of binaries that reside in a directory `/home/my_user`.
+Let's assume you have two pairs of binaries that reside in a directory `/home/my_user`.
 ```
 binary_a_old.elf <-> binary_a_new.elf
 binary_b_old.elf <-> binary_b_new.elf